Papalopulu-Lab/Fu2023/README.md

 ## Periodicity_Analysis

-Matlab pipeline to determine periodicity from SOX2-mKate2 GBM1 cells.
+Matlab pipeline to determine periodicity from SOX2-mKate2 GBM1 cells by Lomb-Scargle Periodogram (LSP) analysis.
 This code was writted by Andrew Rowntree to construct Figure 6 of Fu et al., 2023.